 We want to expand the frontier of American literature.
 What does that mean, exactly?
 Insofar that literary boundaries exist, we want you to break them.
 If, in your mind as a writer, you hear a voice saying, don’t break that rule, that is the rule you should break.
 We are eager to read works that are formally inventive, experimental in voice or form; we want to read work from writers of marginalized communities and voices.
 We want to read work from writers who have never been published; we want to read work from Nobel Prize winners still trying to reach that literary nightcap of a decades-long career.

-Ken Kesey, Louise Erdrich, Joyce Carol Oates, Raymond Carver, Ursula le Guin, Charles Bukowski, and so many others have published here, in the years past.
+Ken Kesey, Louise Erdrich, Joyce Carol Oates, Raymond Carver, Ursula le Guin, Charles Bukowski, and so many others published in the University of Oregon’s Northwest Review, in the years past.

 We are especially interested in art that defends the Earth, the environment,

 This is the most important part of your submission.
 For serious.
 It’s your first impression.
 Tell us about YOU!
 We want to know: where you’re from, your schooling, job situation, your favorite writers, any publications if you’ve got ’em, your favorite books.
 This is also the most helpful evidence that you have taken a few moments to read about what we’re looking to publish here.
 Here’s an example of a Cover Letter that has come into The Paris Review, The Southern Review, The Kenyon Review, and The New Yorker recently.
 And this is the template that you should follow: